Breaking News | Bloody January: Nigeria loses 120 to violence, COVID-19, others in 7 days

 January 6

-Gombe State police command killed a kidnap suspect identified as Ustas during a gunfight with policemen
+Gombe state police command killed a kidnap suspect identified as Ustas during gunshot exchange with police men

 January 7